corps21/BlogPractice/README.md

 ### Doubt
 * check for the forwardRef can i do the same using controller
-* route postcard to post and auth layout and params
+* auth layout
+* use html parser
+* now working model, fix ui